AY2526S1-CS2103T-F15a-2/tp/docs/UserGuide.md

 Format: `help`

 ### Adding a person: `add`

 Adds a person to the address book.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [o/OCCUPATION] [pr/PRIORITY] [t/TAG]…`
+Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS o/OCCUPATION [pr/PRIORITY] [t/TAG]…​`

-- `OCCUPATION` is optional and can be any non-blank string (e.g. `o/Engineer`, `o/Student`).
 - `PRIORITY` must be one of: `NONE`, `LOW`, `MEDIUM`, `HIGH` (case-insensitive)
 - If priority is not specified, it defaults to `NONE`
-- Email, address, occupation and priority fields are optional; only name and phone fields are required when adding a new contact
+- Email, address and priority fields are optional, only name and phone fields are required when adding a new contact

 <box type="tip" seamless>